Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: Related Literature

+Equalization over bandwidth-limited channels is a classical topic in digital communications, and the main theoretical tools used in this paper originate from established treatments of linear channels, discrete-time representations, and MMSE-based receiver design \cite{Proakis2008}, \cite{cioffi}, \cite{cioffiD}.
+The optical-network case, however, requires a dedicated formulation.
+Unlike many wireless channels, the optical filtering transfer function can often be characterized or modeled with high accuracy, as discussed later in Section \ref{sec:filter_model}.
+At the same time, optical links include alternating amplification and filtering stages, so ASE noise is injected at multiple positions along the lightpath.
+Each ASE contribution then experiences a different downstream filtering response, and its spectrum at the receiver differs from both the transmitted signal spectrum and the other noise spectra.
+This produces colored noise, which is one of the main elements explicitly included in the derivations of Section \ref{sec:models}.

+Previous experimental work has quantified filtering penalties and mitigation strategies in meshed optical networks with several ROADMs, including the use of optical wave shapers \cite{filt_mitigation}.
+Metro-access scenarios with a single ROADM and a single noise source have also been investigated experimentally \cite{rizzelli_metroaccess}.
+In addition, the influence of optical-filter frequency shifts and bandwidth variations on the Q-factor has been studied through experiments and simulations \cite{freq_band_exp}, showing that asymmetric and bandwidth-dependent filtering effects must be represented carefully when estimating system performance.

-From modeling point of view, many approached have been proposed.
-In \cite{nokia} it is shown that system performance degradation due to in-line optical filtering by wavelength routing nodes in WDM networks can be correctly modeled using digital communications theory of band-limited channels with linear equalization.
-Experimental validation using a commercial transponder and fiber nonlinear transmission is presented.
-The equalizer operates in continuous time and is modeled through Fourier transform analysis.
-Also in \cite{Rizzelli} the proposed equalizer operates in continuous time and it is validated experimentally on a setup composed by a single ROADM and a single ASE noise source, including optical filter bandwidth variation and central frequency shift in the analysis.
-Finally, \cite{Virgillito2024Observation} proposes MMSE equalization based on DTFT, underlining the importance of relative placement of ASE and filters and on the implementation-dependent capabilities of the DSP receiver.
-Also in this last case badwidth variation is considered; validation has been performed through numerical time-domain simulations.
+Several modeling approaches have addressed these effects.
+In \cite{nokia_zami_linearequal}, the degradation caused by in-line optical filtering in WDM wavelength-routing nodes is modeled using digital-communications theory for band-limited channels with linear equalization, and the approach is experimentally validated with a commercial transponder under nonlinear fiber transmission.
+The equalizer in that work is treated in continuous time through Fourier-transform analysis.
+A continuous-time equalizer is also considered in \cite{rizzelli}, where the model is experimentally validated on a setup with one ROADM and one ASE-noise source while accounting for filter-bandwidth variations and central-frequency shifts.
+More recently, \cite{Virgillito2024infinitelength} proposed an MMSE equalization model based on the DTFT, emphasizing the relevance of ASE/filter ordering and receiver-DSP implementation capabilities; in that case, bandwidth variation is also considered and validation is performed through numerical time-domain simulations.

-The models proposed in this work are a step forward compared to the previously listed ones.
-First, equalizers (ZFE, MMSE, FSE) are assumed to operate after sampling, so in discrete domain, as it happens in real commercial transceivers.
-The reference optical system is general, admitting any kind of optical filter shape, and colored noise.
-Strong focus is on the interplay between filtering experienced on optical link side and transceiver impairment, whose model is plugged in the main derivation.
-All the key assumption related to the particular use case of optical amplified links, and the full derivation, are provided.
-Some highly technical passages are omitted, but referenced during the derivation.